Continuing bonds: Origin of the term "Continuing Bonds"

 While preparing their anthology Continuing Bonds: New Understandings of Grief, editors Dennis Klass, Phyllis Silverman, and Steven Nickman initially struggled to find a concise and suitable name for the phenomenon they observed.
 At first, they used the working title "Detachment Revisited," emphasizing their critique of the existing paradigm, which advocated emotional detachment from the deceased.
-However, this provisional title did not clearly convey the concept they wished to highlight—the natural maintenance of connections with the deceased.
+However, this provisional title did not clearly convey the concept they wished to highlight, that is, the natural maintenance of connections with the deceased.

 Dennis Klass sought assistance from his wife, Carol S. Klass, a child development specialist.
 The concept of bonding was central to her graduate studies and her professional work with parents and children.
 Klass himself served as the professional advisor to the St. Louis Chapter of The Compassionate Friends, a leading bereavement support organization, and was honored with their Appreciation Award by the National Board in 1992.
 The couple had frequently discussed the parallels between parent–child bonds and the enduring connections that bereaved individuals and families maintained with deceased loved ones.
 After considering various possibilities for a week, she spontaneously said "continuing bonds" one morning.
 They immediately recognized the phrase as the right one.
-The co-editors swiftly embraced it—and continuing bonds it has been ever since.
+The co-editors swiftly embraced it.

 Notably, the phrase "continuing bonds" entered bereavement literature from the field of child development rather than from psychiatry or traditional grief psychology.
 This reflected an important conceptual shift: Maintaining emotional connections after death had already been recognized within child development studies but had largely been overlooked in mainstream adult bereavement models at the time.